You don’t have to carry this alone

 The death of a pet can be devastating.

-Animal companions are often sources of daily comfort, routine, and unconditional presence.
+Animal companions often provide daily comfort, routine, and unconditional presence.
 Their loss can leave a silence that others may not fully understand.
+It can also bring difficult decisions, guilt, and disruption to everyday life.

-If you are grieving a pet, you deserve support.
+If you are grieving a pet, your loss is valid, and you deserve support.
+Your bond mattered, and it still does.

 Grief is not only about who or what has gone.